97.3%

 Steven got in.

-The interior smelled like leather and something else, something expensive that Steven didn’t have a name for.
-Climate-controlled air, that new car smell that wasn’t actually new car smell.
+The interior smelled like leather and something else, something expensive that Steven didn’t have a name for, climate-controlled air with that new car smell that wasn’t actually new car smell.
 Armond slid in beside him and the door closed with a sound like a bank vault.

 The car pulled away from the curb.
 No one had gotten in the driver’s seat.

 “Self-driving,” Armond said, following Steven’s gaze to the empty front.
 “One of ours.
 Well, licensed from another company, but we contributed to the neural network architecture.”
 He settled back into his seat.
 “So.
-Graphic design, then?
-Or was I wrong?”
+Graphic design, then?”

 Steven stared at his hands.
 “Motion graphics.
 Video editing.
 Some 3D work.”